spryker/spryker-docs/docs/marketplace/user/features/202108.0/marketplace-product-feature-overview.md

 ---
-title: Marketplace Products feature overview
+title: Marketplace Product feature overview
 description: This document contains concept information for the Marketplace Products feature.
 template: concept-topic-template
 ---

 In the Marketplace, products that a merchant owns, are referred to as *merchant products*.
 Besides creating offers for products of other merchants or the ones that the Marketplace administrator suggests, a merchant can also create their own unique products.
 These products possess the same characteristics the usual abstract and concrete products have, but in addition, every such product has merchant-related information such as merchant reference.
 Merchants can [create their products in the Merchant Portal]<!---LINK--> or [import the merchant products data](/docs/marketplace/dev/data-import/{{page.version}}/file-details-merchant-product-csv.html), or merchants manage stock and set prices for their products in the Merchant Portal.
 See Managing merchant products <!---LINK--> for details.

 Merchants can allow other merchants to create offers for their unique products.
 This possibility is defined with the help of `is_shared` parameter of the [merchant product data importer](/docs/marketplace/dev/data-import/{{page.version}}/file-details-merchant-product-csv.html).

 ## Merchant products on the Storefront